-The locally created fiscal stabilization reserve has some, but not all, of the restrictions that are placed on the emergency and contingency reserves.
-The fiscal stabilization reserve can be tapped only if the city's tax collections drop sharply in the middle of a fiscal year-most likely in response to an unexpected economic shock-but there is no requirement to replenish those withdrawn within two years.
-Instead, the fiscal stabilization reserve is replenished with year-end surpluses until it reaches the required level.
+The locally created fiscal stabilization reserve also has restrictions.
+The fiscal stabilization reserve can be tapped only if the city's tax collections drop sharply in the middle of a fiscal year-most likely in response to an unexpected economic shock.
+In addition, any use of this reserve must be repaid within a year.
+Unlike the federallymandated reserves however, the restrictions on DC's local fiscal stabilization reserve could be changed by the Mayor and Council.

-The District also has a cash flow reserve, which is used to cover cash flow needs during the fiscal year and is intended to reduce the need for shortterm borrowing.
+The District also has a cash flow reserve, which is used to cover cash flow needs during the fiscal year and is intended to reduce the need for short-term borrowing.
 Any withdrawals must be replenished within the same fiscal year.
 The District is required to dedicate the entirety of year-end surpluses to the cash flow reserve until it contains enough funding to cover 60 days of government operations.

-Is the DC Budget Process Different From Other Cities and States?
+Is the DC Budget Process Different from Other Cities and States?

-Washington, DC is a city, but it also has to act like a state in a way that's different from Baltimore, Milwaukee, or San Francisco.
+Washington, DC is a city, but also has to act like a state in a way that's different from Baltimore, Milwaukee, or San Francisco.
 The District, which is not a state or located within one, is in charge of many programs that Maryland, Wisconsin, or California would normally administer for their largest cities.
 These programs include Medicaid, unemployment insurance, and Temporary Assistance for Needy Families (TANF).